-Being popular has its downside Even as L&D leaders focus on leadership and skills programmes, they've also become much, much busier.
-We asked L&D professionals this year to select all the programmes they are planning to deploy in 2022.
-When we compared this year's results to last year, we found that the number of responses for almost every single programme we tracked year over year increased (either significantly or directionally),4 illustrating just how full L&D's plate really is and adding up to significant growing pains, which we'll explore in the next chapter.
-L&D programmes to be deployed in 2022 vs. 2021 4 of L&D professionals in the UK expect to see the same or more on-the-job learning through projects or gigs 4 "We are focusing on how to make Ketchum a long-term, attractive career home, where folks have many opportunities to move up and around into different teams and projects.
-That starts with embedding learning and skill building in people's actual day-to-day experiences."
+Being popular has its downside

+Even as L&D leaders focus on leadership and skills programs, they've also become much, much busier.
+We asked L&D pros this year to select all the programs they are planning to deploy in 2022.
+When we compared this year's results to last year's, we found that the number of responses for every single program we tracked year over year increased (either significantly or directionally),4 illustrating just how full L&D's plate really is and adding up to significant growing pains, which we'll explore in the next chapter.

+L&D programs to be deployed in 2022 vs. 2021
-Learning is becoming central to everyday work

-One way to reframe all this new pressure is to take a step back and recognise that learning is rapidly becoming a critical part of many peoples' daily work, including the daily work of L&D professionals themselves.
-The trend shows up in one of the learning formats that L&D professionals say they're likely to see more of this year: on-the-job learning through projects or gigs.
+Learning is becoming central to everyday work One way to reframe all this new pressure is to take a step back and recognize that learning is rapidly becoming a critical part of many peoples' daily work, including the daily work of L&D pros themselves.
+The trend shows up in one of the learning formats that L&D pros say they're likely to see more of this year: on-the-job learning through projects and gigs.